ThalesGroup/CipherTrust_Application_Protection/kmip/java/README.md

 1. Batch Operations

-    This sample demonstrates the *KMIP Batch Session* feature of **CADP JCE** .
+    This sample demonstrates the *KMIP Batch Session* feature of **CADP for JAVA** .
 This sample shows how to *create, manipulate and delete* keys using a KMIP Batch Session.

     * File: [*KMIPBatchSample.java*](KMIPBatchSample.java)
     * Usage: